sodafoundation/documentation/content/guides/user-guides/_index.md

 -  Availability Zone: a logical grouping of hosts within a data center or cloud environment.
 -  Port: A  virtual communication end point that is used to enable communication between host over a network.
 - Protocol: A set of rules and standarads that govern to communication betweeen host over a network.

+# Data flow
+- The data flow in SODA typically involves the following steps:
+    1. Data is ingested from various sources such as files, databases, or streams.
+    2. The data is transformed and preprocessed using SODA's built-in data processing functions or custom user-defined functions.
+    3. The processed data is stored in SODA's distributed object store, which allows for efficient and scalable storage and retrieval of large datasets.
+    4. Data analytics applications are developed using SODA's APIs and libraries, which enable users to perform complex analytics tasks such as machine learning, graph processing, and real-time data processing.
+    5. The results of data analytics tasks are stored in SODA's object store or exported to external systems for further analysis or visualization.

+- Overall, SODA provides a flexible and scalable platform for managing and processing large datasets, enabling users to perform sophisticated data analytics tasks with ease.

+# Migration
+- Migration  refers to the process of transferring data and applications from one SODA environment to another, such as moving from a development environment to a production environment.
+- Migration in SODA typically involves the following steps:
+    1. Exporting the data and applications from the source environment into a migration package, which is a compressed file that contains all the necessary files and metadata for the migration process.
+    2. Transferring the migration package to the target environment, typically via a secure file transfer protocol such as SFTP.
+    3. Importing the migration package into the target          environment, which involves unpacking the files and metadata and setting up the necessary configurations and dependencies.
+    4. Testing the migrated data and applications in the target environment to ensure that they function correctly and meet the desired performance criteria.
+- To create a migration plan click on the create button and fill the details:
+    1. Plan name: The plan name in creating a migration plan refers to the name or label assigned to the migration plan for identification and tracking purposes.
+The plan name should be unique and descriptive, and should reflect the scope and objective of the migration project.
+    2. Source bucket: a source bucket refers to the data storage container from which the data is being migrated in a migration plan.
+A bucket is a logical container used in SODA to store data objects, such as files, images, or documents.

+    3. Destination bucket: a destination bucket refers to the data storage container to which the data is being migrated in a migration plan.
+The destination bucket is where the migrated data will reside after the migration is complete.

+    4. Execution time: Execution time refers to the estimated or actual time required to complete a migration plan.
+It is the duration of time from the start of the migration process to the completion of the migration.
+The execution time can vary depending on the size and complexity of the data.